terrywbrady/restReportTutorial/demo2/README.md

 ![Screenshot: TODO Query, Unauthenticated](todoUnauth.png)

 ### Login to the REST interface to include withdrawn items in the report
+By default, the REST Report Tools do not provide a link to a login box.
+You can access a password login box at the following URL.

 - In a new tab, open https://demo.dspace.org/rest/static/reports/authenticate.html
 - Sign in as __dspacedemo+admin@gmail.com__